a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_1.md

 Now that we have seen ho to built conditionals it's time for practice!

+Let's first use what we learn to crate a list of all sub-directories:

 > Exercise 6
 >
 > Go to the `project_bash` dir and list all directories.
-> Redirect the stdoutp to a file called all_dir_list.txt
+> Redirect the stdout to a file called all_dir_list.txt

-We are now going to parse line by line the file you've generated in `Exercise 6` using a while loop.
-Each time we are going to evaluate a condition and execute a command if the condition is true.  here's the condition written in pseudo-code:
+We would like to add a file termed `final_results.txt` to the directory results and a file called  now going to parse line by line the file you've generated in `Exercise 6` using a while loop similar to the one you have seen in the previous sections.
+In this case though

 ```sh
 if line=="results" OR line==